Armenia Risk Report

 Threat level: Low-Medium

 Individuals travelling to Armenia should do so with caution.
 It is advised to be aware of general petty crime and more importantly the current conflict with Azerbaijan.
 Armenia is a former nation of the Soviet Republic.
 Crime rates are relatively low, as is the terror threat in Armenia.
+However, there have been recent reports by foreign tourists of pick pocketing, bag snatching and other petty crimes in built up tourist areas such as Yerevan.
+Don’t carry your passport, credit card, travel tickets and money together, leave spare cash, passports and valuables in a safe place.
+Take particular care if using an ATM after dark, especially if you are alone.
+Check no one has followed you after conducting your business.

 There have been some recent shootings in the country, these are not terror related shootings and are the result of gang wars that have escalated from organised crime syndicates.
 Foreign tourists are not usually the targets in these gang wars, however, there are isolated accounts of travellers being caught up with them in previous years.
 It is therefore advised that when visiting Armenia, take some precaution during your travel and try to avoid known gang territories.